Important 2015 W-2 Announcement

 Social Security Wage Cap

 - Social Security limits the amount of earnings subject to taxation for each year.
-For employees whose Social Security contributions have stopped due to meeting the maximum (for 2015 the maximum is $118,500), deductions will resume on the December paycheck issued January 1 of each year.
+For employees whose Social Security contributions have stopped due to meeting the maximum, deductions will resume on the December paycheck issued January 1 of each year.